tivrfoa/tivrfoa.github.io/_posts/2023-09-27-Java-vs-Rust-backend.md

 not talked about: response time distribution, the resources needed to run the app and time elapsed.

-## Response Time Distribution
+### Response Time Distribution

-Basically you want most responses to be < 800ms, so if lots of responses are greater than that, you're delivering a worse user experience.
+Basically, you want most responses to be < 800ms, so if lots of responses are greater than that, you're delivering a worse user experience.

-## App CPU and Memory
+### App CPU and Memory

 Languages with a runtime require more cpu and memory.
 The runtime is another program that is competing for resources with you application.
 There's no free